ashcrow/tbd/doc/commctl.rst

 .. include:: examples/commctl_list_clusters.rst

-To list all hosts:

-.. include:: examples/commctl_list_hosts.rst

-To list all hosts in a specific cluster:

-.. include:: examples/commctl_list_hosts_in_cluster.rst

 deploy start
 ````````````

 ``deploy start`` will create a new deployment on an Atomic host.
+This is an
+asynchronous action.
+See :ref:`deploy_status` on checking the results.

 ``deploy start`` requires two positional arguments: